J4n1X/elecSim/README.md

 ## Building the project

-For the dependencies required to compile PixelGameEngine, please consult the [Wiki of PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine/wiki).
+Since this project uses SFML, if you're using Linux, you will be required to install [the dependencies needed by it.](https://www.sfml-dev.org/tutorials/3.0/getting-started/build-from-source/#installing-dependencies)

 The dependencies required for NFDE [can be found here](https://github.com/btzy/nativefiledialog-extended?tab=readme-ov-file#linux)

-Download or clone both of these projects into the "include" folder (which must be created).

-The project itself can be compiled using cmake.
-On a command line, navigate into the project directory and use:
+This project is built using CMake, so prepare a build directory and configure it.

 ```
 mkdir build